EdddieN/machinon/documentation/rpi_setup.md

 1. Install NGINX (and php-fpm if required.
 On Raspian Stretch this will install PHP7.0)
 `sudo apt install nginx php-fpm`
-2. Edit PHP section of NGINX conf file as below to handle php:
+2. Edit PHP section of NGINX conf file as below to handle php.
+To do this, edit the file “/etc/nginx/sites-available/default“, for example via the command: `sudo nano /etc/nginx/sites-available/default`
+and edit file:
    ```
    # pass PHP scripts to FastCGI server
    #